'I took 57 painkillers a day to get high'

 He is now three months into his latest attempt to kick his drug habit.

-Eight previous attempts have failed, on his own at home and in unlicensed "treatment warehouses" where addicts are locked in a room and left alone to deal with the withdrawal symptoms.
+Several previous attempts have failed, on his own at home and in unlicensed "treatment warehouses" where addicts are locked in a room and left alone to deal with the withdrawal symptoms.
 Now he is in a private clinic.

 "They give us different medication to treat the withdrawal symptoms, and gradually reduce the dosage of addictive substances," he says.